PML-UCF/pinn/README.md

 [![PyPI version](https://badge.fury.io/py/pml-pinn.svg)](https://badge.fury.io/py/pml-pinn)
 # Physics-informed neural networks package
 Welcome to the PML repository for physics-informed neural networks.
 We will use this repository to disseminate our research in this exciting topic.
 Links for some useful publications:
-* [**Fleet Prognosis with Physics-informed Recurrent Neural Networks:**](https://arxiv.org/abs/1901.05512) This paper introduces a novel physics-informed neural network approach to prognosis by extending recurrent neural networks to cumulative damage models.
+* @icn-camera [**Fleet Prognosis with Physics-informed Recurrent Neural Networks:**](https://arxiv.org/abs/1901.05512) This paper introduces a novel physics-informed neural network approach to prognosis by extending recurrent neural networks to cumulative damage models.
 We propose a new recurrent neural network cell designed to merge physics-informed and data-driven layers.
 With that, engineers and scientists have the chance to use physics-informed layers to model parts that are well understood (e.g., fatigue crack growth) and use data-driven layers to model parts that are poorly characterized (e.g., internal loads).

 ## Install